TristanRhodes/tristanrhodes.github.io/_posts/2022-01-07-expression-parsing.markdown

 ### Completing the set

 We're still pretty limited in terms of what we can do with our original Is/Then/Select parsers, we can't cater to some of the more complex scenarios.
-We're going to need a few more.
+We're not done yet.

 #### Or
 A parser that matches one of multiple child parsers of the same result type.
-Let's say we want to treat two different Tokens the same way; we need something conditional in our expression to indicate that one term must be true.
+Let's say we want to treat two different Tokens the same way; we need something conditional in our expression to indicate that one expression must be a match.
 Let's take an expression where we want to use "to" or "-" to indicate that we are matching a term describing a range between two values.

 ![Range Expression](/assets/expression-parsing/expression-tree-range.png)